23po/Pesapal-Junior-Developer-23-/1-problem/my-site/README.md

 - Finally, it writes the output into the output_filename

 sub/gsub are similar to string replace/replaceAll in javascript.
-For more on how the ruby sub & gsub methods work, it is well explained here: https://medium.com/@khalidh64/sub-gsub-in-ruby-e4c611d33890
+For more on how the ruby sub & gsub methods work, it is well explained here --> https://medium.com/@khalidh64/sub-gsub-in-ruby-e4c611d33890

 ### start_server

 - this function starts a new instance of a ruby webrick server.

 - WEBrick is an HTTP server toolkit that can be configured as an HTTPS server, a proxy server, and a virtual-host server.
-You can find more about here: https://github.com/ruby/webrick
+You can find more about --> https://github.com/ruby/webrick

 - the function inclues a handler for files from the static directory